 A panel of judges will be interviewing the delegates for up to 15 minutes.
-Delegates with special needs (sign language) get more time.
-For more information about this challenge, please check “the interview” tab above.
+Delegates with special needs (sign language, etc.) get more time.
+For more information about this challenge, please check specific info about the interview further down.

 Users on MrGayEurope.com vote for who they believe should win the competition.
 The voting doesn’t require any apps or televoting; and is free of charge.
 In the past we have been asked by the public why they can’t have a say in who is going to win.
 Therefore we have designed an online voting competition so that the public can directly influence the final result.
-From 17 July until 4 August anyone can vote for their favourite delegate online; you can ask your mother, all your friends and fans to make that “click” once a day!
+From 1 July until 17 July anyone can vote for their favourite delegate online; you can ask your mother, all your friends and fans to make that “click” once a day!

 E. SoMe Challenge (10%)

 In this challenge the delegates will be judged based on photos taken and professional attitude during a photo session.
-A photographer and a stylist work with the delegates and they are to show off their best angle and confidence.
+A photographer will work with the delegates and they are to show off their best angle and confidence.